To Be or Not to Be, is there an answer?

 Indeed, Europe relied until fairly recently upon the Pope to imply a sort of deity or superiority in royal families to strengthen their hands in return for freedom to run his own empire on Sundays and feast days.

 After a short period of imperfect, but workable democratic election of leaders, we know have militarised states that control not only the media but social media that empowers them to manipulate emotions on top of the lies they’ve told and corral these same innocents jsut as surely as John Wayne corralled his cattle.
 The funds to support this corralling are provided a few dozen oligarchs who now hold the old dragon slayers to ransom.

 For now, at least, we haven’t quite matched the biometric test, though we are working on it.
 Members of the animal kingdom apart from modern humans use smell and sound more than sight to identify family and friends.
 If you want a motherless lamb to be adopted, roll him in the afterbirth of a new mum and she will generally accept him as hers.
 Even her maths fails at one, but her nose works.
 Today, we humans use social media to spread the scent we want spread and get the reactions we desire.

 The Landlord as a Feudal dinosaur of the modern world.

 We can’t immerse in a discussion about statehood, passports and rights without a comment on the earth, its ownership and it’s proprietorship.

-As someone who was born into a farm that had been at least seven generations in the family, I took these issues for granted.
-It was only when I moved into my first student bedsit that reality hit home.
+As someone who was born into a farm that had been at least seven generations in a family that was at the heart of European history for centuries, I took these issues for granted.
+It was only when I moved into my first student bedsit that it all reality hit home.